sabirhusseinbalal/house-price-prediction-ml/README.md

 # House Price Prediction (ML)

 ## Description
-A machine learning project to predict house prices based on California Housing dataset.
+A Machine learning project to predict house prices using California Housing data.
-This is aimed at comparing various regression models using the same data and comprehending. to understand why some models work better than others on this data.
+This is to compare different regression models, all based on the same data and to understand why some models work better than others on this data.

 ## Dataset
 - California Housing Dataset